Mental health of LGBTQ people: Suicide

 As compared to heterosexual men, gay and bisexual men are at a greater risk for suicide, attempting suicide, and dying of suicide.
 In the United States, 29% (almost one-third) of LGBT youth have attempted suicide at least once.
-Compared to heterosexual youth, LGBT youth are twice as likely to feel suicidal and over four times as likely to attempt suicide.
+Compared to heterosexual youth, LGBTQ youth are twice as likely to feel suicidal and over four times as likely to attempt suicide.
 Transgender individuals are at the greatest risk of suicide attempts.
 One-third of transgender individuals (both in youth and adulthood) has seriously considered suicide and one-fifth of transgender youth has attempted suicide.

-LGBT youth are four times more likely to attempt suicide than heterosexual youth.
+LGBTQ youth are four times more likely to attempt suicide than heterosexual youth.
 Youth who are questioning their gender identity and/or sexuality are two times more likely to attempt suicide than heterosexual youth.
 Bisexual youth have higher percentages of suicidality than lesbian and gay youth.
 As compared to white transgender individuals, transgender individuals who are African American/black, Hispanic/Latinx, American Indian/Alaska Native, or Multiracial are at a greater risk of suicide attempts.
-39% of LGBT older adults have considered suicide.
+Nearly four out of ten older adults in the LGBTQ community have reported considering suicide.

 Substance abuse

-In the United States, an estimated 20-30% of LGBT individuals abuse substances.
+In the United States, an estimated 20-30% of LGBTQ individuals abuse substances.
 This is higher than the 9% of the U.S. population that abuse substances.
-In addition, 25% of LGBT individuals abuse alcohol compared to the 5-10% of the general population.
+In addition, 25% of LGBTQ individuals abuse alcohol compared to the 5-10% of the general population.
 Lesbian and bisexual youth have a higher percentage of substance use problems as compared to sexual minority males and heterosexual females.
 However, as young sexual minority males mature into early adulthood, their rate of substance use increases.
 Lesbian and bisexual women are twice as likely to engage in heavy alcohol drinking as compared to heterosexual women.
 Gay and bisexual men are less likely to engage in heavy alcohol drinking as compared to heterosexual men.

 Substance use such as alcohol and drug use among LGBT individuals can be a coping mechanism in response to everyday stressors like violence, discrimination, and homophobia.
 Substance use can threaten LGBT individuals' financial stability, employment, and relationships.